 Before applying to virtual care jobs, you should be aware of the following:

 Work-from-home physicians: Remote physicians are held to the same standards and quality of care as their peers who practice in an in-person facility.
 One of the main differences is the method in which virtual care physicians meet with their patients.
-When practicing telemedicine, physicians use technology to conduct consultations virtually via synchronous (video) and asynchronous (chat) visits.
+When practicing telemedicine, physicians use technology to conduct consultations virtually via synchronous (video or phone) and asynchronous (chat) visits.
 Note that by law, you’re only allowed to treat patients who are physically located in the state where you are licensed.

 Additional training: The standard of patient care in telemedicine is the same as for in-person care, and you don’t need to complete any state-mandated training to treat patients remotely.
-However, you may want to take advantage of training sessions offered by telemedicine companies that teach clinicians how to use relevant technology and platforms.
+However, you may want to take advantage of onboarding sessions offered by telemedicine companies that teach clinicians how to use relevant technology and platforms.
 These also typically include best practices for good webside manner.

 Necessary documentation: When applying for virtual care opportunities, be sure to update your resume and provide appropriate documentation verifying your education and credentials.